Technical Success Story: Industrial Storage- Do You Need the Newest Version?

 The Delkin Customer Applications team worked to gain a full picture of the needs of the customer and the indicators that appeared as their cards were used over an extended period of time.
 Using a combination of industry and proprietary tools, Delkin’s team monitored the signals and power usage of the cards, as well as the file type and how it was written.
 Using this data, Delkin discovered that the customer did not need high speed or high resolution, and that there were things that could be done to get the most efficient usage out of their memory cards without going to a higher price point.

 Delkin used non-FAT optimizations, such as wear-leveling algorithms, and minimized the write amplification factor, or WAF, to extend the life of the memory cards.
 Delkin also changed how the firmware committed data and reduced garbage collection.
-These tweaks created a balanced and reliable card within Delkin’s utility card line, which includes industrial grade controlled BOM.
+These tweaks created a balanced and reliable card within Delkin’s Utility card line, which includes an industrial grade controlled BOM.
 All of this allowed the customer to meet their storage needs within their budget.

 Just because technology is new doesn’t make it the best fit.
 Changing your existing card or host to accommodate your needs could be the most effective solution.
 Working with an experienced industrial storage team is the best way to get the right memory for your needs.